qferre/atypeak/doc/usage.md

 It is also possible to run the training and processing steps separately by running `make train` followed by `make process`.

+*Remark*: Multithreading and GPUs are disable for training for reproducibility reasons.
+This should not have much consequence since tensor creation (CPU-boud) is the biggest bottleneck.

 ### Grid search